 Tulum.
 Does this boho-chic beach town (which is more of a busy city these days…) even need an introduction anymore?

 Well, here it goes anyway.
-If you’re looking for a small beach town with a chill vibe, beautiful beaches, yoga and wellness communities, ancient Mayan ruins and cenotés nearby, healthy vegan cafés, delicious restaurants, trendy boho-chic design, and a crazy nightlife scene, then Tulum is the place for you.
+If you’re looking for a beach town with a chill vibe, beautiful beaches, yoga and wellness communities, ancient Mayan ruins and cenotés nearby, healthy vegan cafés, delicious restaurants, trendy boho-chic design, and a crazy nightlife scene, then Tulum is the place for you.

 The town is a little spread out, so getting around by bicycle is a popular option; you can easily rent or buy one when you arrive – your Airbnb may even include one.

-There’s a decent-sized digital nomad community in Tulum, so you’ll be able to connect with like-minded souls and settle into the Tulum beach life in no time.
+There’s a pretty big digital nomad community in Tulum, so you’ll be able to connect with like-minded souls and settle into Tulum beach life in no time.
 Digital Nomads Playa Del Carmen Cancun Tulum and Digital Nomad Crew Playa del Carmen & Tulum are great Facebook Groups to join if you need any insights along the way.

 And even though Tulum tourism is booming these days, it’s still possible to find affordable accommodation and co-working spaces.

 Booking.com and Airbnb are the best places to find accommodation in Tulum.
 With a budget of $1,000-$2,000, you can find a beautiful place with a pool, good wifi, and air conditioning that’s within biking distance to the town center and the beach.